Gman-Superfly/AKIRA/AKIRA_OVERVIEW.md

 │  ═══════════════════════════════════════════════════════════════════   │
 │                                                                         │
 │  OBSERVABILITY:                                                         │
-│  Use duality methods — transform to where observation is easy:        │ │  Spatial↔Frequency, Magnitude↔Phase, Forward↔Backward,               │
+│  Use duality methods to transform to where observation is easy:       │ │  Spatial↔Frequency, Magnitude↔Phase, Forward↔Backward,               │
 │  Sharp↔Soft, Local↔Global, Explicit↔Implicit, Energy↔Geometry        │
 │                                                                         │